Pain, few gains for investors as markets slumped in 2022

 INFLATION AND THE FED

-Still, it wasn’t until March, when the U.S. government said inflation had approached 8%, that the Fed acted — too little, too late for some pundits and economists.
-As the year went on the Fed got more aggressive, eventually raising rates seven times by a total of 4.25 percentage points.

-Inflation in the U.S. appears to have peaked at 9.1% in June.
-By year-end, there were hopeful signs as prices for goods fell and rents started declining.
-But tough inflation talk from the Fed at its last meeting of the year took the steam out of what had been a fourth-quarter rally for stocks.
+By year-end, there were hopeful signs on inflation as prices for goods fell and rents started declining.
+But tough talk from the Fed in December took the steam out of a fourth-quarter rally for stocks.

 — Chris Rugaber